Angela-Park-JE/Angela-Park-JE/README.md

 ## 👋 Hi, I’m Jung Eun Park.
 I'm a baby data analyst🤓.
+TIL_ver1 is currently what I use.
+I dream of growing up every day, step by step.

+    'Better today than yesterday, better tomorrow than today.'

-- 👀 I’m interested in Time Seires data anlysis.
+- 👀 I’m interested in time series data anlyzing, outliers detection, user profiling.
-- 🌱 I’m currently learning Analyzing in a business perspective and Pandas, visualizing.
+- 🌱 I’m currently learning analyzing in a business perspective, Pandas and visualizing.
 - 💞️ I’m looking to collaborate on game industry or mobility industry data analyzing position.
 - 📫 How to reach me : djrozie@gmail.com
 - 🗂 This is my Notion : [http://bit.ly/notionPJE]